 Permit me to introduce you to Union Pacific (NYSE:UNP), for example.
 Here are a bunch of interesting things about the company and its stock.

 - The basics: The company traces its roots back well before the Civil War, to 1848 and the completion of the first 10 miles of the Galena and Chicago Union Railroad.
 In 1862, President Lincoln signed the Pacific Railroad Act, authorizing the Union Pacific and Central Pacific railroad companies to build a transcontinental railroad.
 Union Pacific's first rail was laid in Omaha in 1865.

 - Today, Union Pacific is one of America's top railroad companies, with roughly 32,000 miles covering 23 states in the Western two-thirds of the country.
-As of the end of 2012, it employed 45,700 workers and sported 8,400 locomotives.
+As of 2013, it employed 46,500 workers and sported 8,300 locomotives.

-- Union Pacific and holders of Union Pacific stock do face some risks, though, such as the fact that Berkshire Hathaway's Burlington Northern Santa Fe Railway is looking into powering its trains with natural gas, which could help it compete better on price and put pressure on its competition.
+- Union Pacific and holders of Union Pacific stock do face some risks, though, such as the fact that Berkshire Hathaway's BNSF (Burlington Northern Santa Fe) Railway is looking into powering its trains with natural gas, which could help it compete better on price and put pressure on its competition.

-- Holders of Union Pacific stock enjoy a dividend yield recently around 1.7%, with the dividend having been raised 15% last year and averaging an annual gain of about 26% over the past five years.
-The payout ratio is low, too, with Union Pacific paying out only about a third of its earnings, leaving plenty of room for further growth.
+- Holders of Union Pacific stock enjoy a dividend yield recently around 1.8%, with the dividend having been raised 10% this summer and averaging an annual gain of about 21% over the past 10 years.
+The payout ratio is low, too, with Union Pacific paying out only about 39% of its earnings, leaving plenty of room for further growth.

-- A peek at some of the characteristics of Union Pacific stock via the company's financial statements offers reasons to smile, with measures such as net profit margins and return on invested capital rising steadily in recent years and free cash flow more than doubling over the past five years to $2.3 billion.
+- A peek at some of the characteristics of Union Pacific stock via the company's financial statements offers reasons to smile, with measures such as net profit margins and return on invested capital generally rising steadily in recent years and free cash flow more than doubling over the past few years to $3.2 billion.